SAT® Reading Book List for 2026-2027 | A Complete Guide

-As you prepare for the reading section, consider adding these books to your reading list.
+As you prepare for the Reading section, consider adding these books to your reading list.
+The books below reflect the range of styles, themes, and language you will encounter on the SAT exam.
+They build vocabulary, strengthen comprehension, and help you get comfortable with dense, idea rich writing.
 The College Board® has an extensive list of 102 books that they suggest reading.

 1. Anonymous: Beowulf